Skip to content

 Birding in Akagera National Park offers opportunities to spot bird species while on game drives, guided nature walks, and tranquil boat safaris on Lake Ihema.

-Glide along the serene waters of Lake Ihema, where water bird species like the white-winged swamp warbler and the elegant western reef heron grace the shores, offering a picturesque backdrop for your birding adventure.
+Glide along the serene waters of Lake Ihema, where waterbird species like the white-winged swamp warbler and the elegant western reef heron grace the shores, offering a picturesque backdrop for your birding adventure.

 Whether you’re a seasoned birder or a novice birder, Akagera National Park promises a symphony of birding delights, waiting to be discovered amidst its breathtaking landscapes and rich biodiversity.